mpat8121/portfolio/content/blog/add-a-column-to-a-sql-server-table.md

   adding a new column to a SQL table to capture more data.
 image: /assets/add-sql-column-feature.jpg
 ---
 Modifying existing SQL tables is a common use case as the data models for your application change.
-The most basic of these modifications is to add a new column to a SQL table to capture more data.
+The most basic of these modifications is adding a new column to a SQL table to capture more data.

-This can be done using SQL Server management software that provides a simple user-interface to interact with your database and tables, ot with SQL Server commands themselves.
-Using the commands provides the greatest flexibility as you can create the command to action exactly what your table adjustment requires.
+Simple changes can be done using SQL Server management software that provides a simple user-interface to interact with your database and tables.For more complex operations SQL Server commands are usually preferable.
+Using the commands provides the greatest flexibility to action exactly what your table adjustment requires, while also providing a record of the changes you made.

 To do this via a SQL Server command, we are going to use the ALTER keyword.
 The ALTER keyword does more than just allowing us to add columns to a table.
 It is also used when deleting or modifying existing columns in the table as well as allowing us to add, modify or drop constraints on the table columns (foreign keys, unique etc).